 No one is sure what triggers or causes pallesthesia to speak the truth.
 Quite precisely, there seems to be a multitude of causes why your feet may be pulsating.

 Among the most plausible scenarios are as follows:

 Many individuals who have experienced pallesthesia say they feel better following increasing one‘s B12 plus iron intake.

 This sounds plausible because all these vitamins are crucial for neurological functioning, and strange experiences, including tingling, might indicate a shortage.
 One simple blood test can be used to determine your quantities.

 2. Artery or vein occlusion:

 A partial obstruction in such an artery or vein caused by a hemorrhage or perhaps an accident is yet another cause.
 The vibrating feeling could be caused by blood rushing past a clogged artery or vein.

 3. Adrenaline as well as the response to stress:

 Do you get a tingling sensation in the feet whenever you’re overwhelmed?
-It could be a result of your body’s natural stress reaction, which distributes neurotransmitters and flow of blood to various body segments in preparation for a flight-or-fight situation.
+It could result from your body’s natural stress reaction, which distributes neurotransmitters and blood flow to various body segments in preparation for a flight-or-fight situation.

-If you find whether your pallesthesia seems brought on by stress, then you might alleviate the symptoms by calming down with relaxation techniques or meditation.
+If you find that your pallesthesia seems brought on by stress, then you might alleviate the symptoms by calming down with relaxation techniques or meditation.